pengale/charm-rolling-ops/README.md

 ## Usage

-Use this charm to learn about the Rolling Ops library.
+Operators may use charm as a reference when including the Rolling Ops lib in their own charms.
+This repo also contains tests for the library, using the reference charm.

 ## Relations